stusiojan/AudioConcept/README.md

 In order to see classification results you must be a member of AudioConcept project - [W&B project site](https://wandb.ai/audio-concept/audio-concept?nw=nwuserjasiostusio)

 Plots will be placed in `reports/figures` directory.

+### Predict genre

+1. Add an audio file to `data/raw/sample_audio`.
+Remember that audio should has .wav extension, has 22050 Hz, be no longer than 60 seconds and has only one channel.
+2. Run:
+    ```bash
+    python -m AudioConcept.predict CNN test.wav
+    ```

+    change CNN to any model from VGGish, CNN and SVM.

+    change test.wav to your filename.

 # Sources